baohanddd/m3u8/README.md

 A library of M3U8
 ====

-can crop m3u8 and .ts files if necessary.
+crop m3u8 and .ts files if necessary.

 ## How to use?